anamfatima1304/Weather-Prediction-Model/README.md

 ```
 This isn't working for the time being.
 So, GUI is also distorted.
 Once, flask is being able to access the values from js the project wil be in good shape.
 Any contributions or suggestions on this will be highly appreciable and willl be taken with gratitude,.

+## Contributing

+Contributions are always welcome!

+Find out an Error or give any suggestion to improve the project.

+If you want to add any new features, make a pull request.

+ThankYou for your attention.